ContextLab/latex-base/README.md

     - [Ubuntu](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)
     - [Debian](https://docs.docker.com/engine/installation/linux/docker-ce/debian/)
 2. Launch Docker and adjust the preferences to allocate sufficient resources (e.g. > 4GB RAM)
-3. Build the docker image by opening a terminal in this repo folder and enter `docker build -t qwave .`
+3. Build the docker image by opening a terminal in this repo folder and enter `docker build -t cdl .`
 4. Use the image to create a new container for the workshop
     - The command below will create a new container that will map your local copy of the repository to `/mnt` within the container, so that all the files in the repo are shared between your host OS and the container.
 The command will also share port `9999` with your host computer so any jupyter notebooks launched from *within* the container will be accessible at `localhost:9999` in your web browser
     - `docker run -it -p 9999:9999 --name cdl -v $PWD:/mnt cdl`